knative/docs/docs/eventing/getting-started.md

 If the `knative-eventing` namespace or the `in-memory-channel-controller-*` does not exist, use the following steps to install Knative Eventing with the in-memory channel provisioner:

 1. Make sure that you have a functioning Kubernetes cluster.
-See the [Comprehensive Install guide](../install/_index.md) for more information.
+See the [Comprehensive Install guide](../install) for more information.
+   - Old versions of Knative Serving doesn't necessarily work well with latest Knative Eventing, so try to install the latest version of Knative Serving.
+   - If your Kubernetes cluster comes with pre-installed Istio, make sure it has `cluster-local-gateway` [deployed](https://github.com/knative/serving/blob/master/DEVELOPMENT.md#deploy-istio).
 2. Install the Eventing CRDs by running the following command:

     ```sh